jamesjallorina/toy_robot/README.md

 2. The user can then able to execute command namely `PLACE`, `MOVE`, `LEFT`, `RIGHT`, and `REPORT`
 3. The application will then store the user input from the command line and update the state of the robot
-4. If the application detects that the will fall, it will reset from its previous state and continues to accept further commands
+4. If the application detects that the robot will fall, it will reset from its previous state and continues to accept further commands

 <p align="right">(<a href="#top">back to top</a>)</p>